 A printer-friendly recipe card is located at the bottom of this post

 Chinese take-out is great, isn’t it?
 A convenient quick dinner of excessive calories, fat, and sodium.
 At a price, you don’t really want to pay.
 Neither from your wallet nor your health.

 Yep, it’s great.

 I actually do love Chinese food – well, as I know Chinese food to be.
 Not as maybe a Chinese Chinese person knows and loves Chinese food.
 Having been raised on American Chinese take-out, I am familiar with the tastes, look, and feel of typical American Chinese dining.
 And, overall, when it comes to healthy choices, Beef Broccoli Stir-Fry is considered one of your better options when eating Chinese take-out.

 Of course, it depends on where you go…

 According to cspinet.org the average Beef Broccoli stir-fry from your average Chinese restaurant has over 900 calories, with about 3200 mg of sodium.
 Even with an average of 9g of fat, the calories and sodium are excessive.

 But one of the biggest problems I have, when trying to get take-out Chinese, is getting take-out Chinese that’s good.
-I find, especially around my town, that the food is expensive, and one dimensional in flavor.
+I find, especially around my town, that the food is expensive and one-dimensional in flavor.
 Sure I can taste the sauce, but where is the broccoli?
-The beef?

 Colorful, vibrant flavor.